oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 7. Repeat the above steps 6-8 to create the Kubernetes resources

-   > Note:  If you need to drop the repository, you can use this command in the terminal:
+   > __NOTE__:  If you need to drop the repository, you can use this command in the terminal:

    ```
    /u01/oracle/oracle_common/bin/rcu \